-Why should we eat real food and feed it to our families?
-For that matter, what exactly is real food?
+You know that you’re supposed to eat real food, but what exactly is it?
 I’m sure there’s a formal definition somewhere, but here’s my definition – real food is the food our great grandparents ate.
 It’s the food everyone ate, back when food came from farms, not factories.

 Basically, it’s food that we eat in its natural or near-natural form.
 It contains a small number of ingredients, all of which we can pronounce!

-(If you missed the other parts of this series, check them out here: Part 1 – getting organized and making a plan for eating well, Part 2 – bad news about processed food, and Part 4 – let’s get started.)
+(Check out the other 3 parts of the Healthy Eating 101 series: Part 1 – get organized and make a plan for eating well, Part 2 – bad news about processed food, and Part 4 – let’s get started.)

 If you’ve been thinking about moving to a healthier diet but need a bit of encouragement, here are 4 reasons to eat real food and incorporate it into your family’s diet: